-At each time step, the number of newly nucleated droplets $\left(\frac{\partial N{CW}}{\partial t}\right|{NUC}$) and the corresponding cloud water mixing ratio are derived from the activated fraction of particles in each mode.
-To avoid unrealistic supersaturations, the particle size distribution is maintained constant throughout the simulation, while the maximum particle number and mass to be further activated are constrained in each mode with the initial number and mass concentrations.
+At each time step, the number of newly nucleated droplets $\left(\frac{\partial N{cw}}{\partial t}\right){NUC} \times \Delta t$, where Δt is the time step) and the corresponding cloud water mixing ratio are derived from the activated fraction of particles in each mode.
+To avoid unrealistic supersaturations, the particle size distribution is maintained at constant throughout the simulation, while the maximum particle number and mass to be further activated are constrained in each mode with the initial number and mass concentrations.
 The aqueous concentrations of particle-originating chemical species are calculated in the droplet from the soluble fraction of the activated aerosol mass prescribed from measurements.

-10 2.2.2 Evolution of the cloud droplet distribution - rain formation
+2.2.2 Evolution of the cloud droplet distribution - rain formation

 The dynamical framework of the model is an air parcel that mimics the rising of a moist orographic parcel.
-The evolution of the cloud, including the appearance of rain, is described according to Berry and Reinhardt's parameterization (Berry and Reinhardt, 1974a,b,c,d), as previously done in Leriche et al. (2001), where more details can be found regarding the use of the parameterization.
-The resulting two-moment scheme includes the condensation/evaporation of cloud water and rainwater

-15 (CO), the autoconversion of cloud into rain (AU), the accretion of cloud droplets on larger drops (AC), the self-collection of raindrops between themselves (SC), the partial evaporation of cloud droplets and rain drops (EV) and the sedimentation (SED) of raindrops.
+The evolution of the cloud, including the appearance of rain, is described according to Berry and Reinhardt's parameterization (Berry and Reinhardt, 1974a, b, c, d), as previously performed in Leriche et al. (2001), where more details can be found regarding the use of the parameterization.
+The resulting twomoment scheme includes the condensation and evaporation of cloud water and rainwater (CO), the autoconversion of cloud into rain (AU), the accretion of cloud droplets on larger drops (AC), the self-collection of raindrops between themselves (SC), the partial evaporation of cloud droplets and rain drops (EV), and the sedimentation (SED) of raindrops.
 This leads to the following set of equations for water vapor (subscript v), cloud water (subscript cw) and rainwater (subscript rw).